Ezbob/redblacktree/README.md

  - CMake minimum version 3.15
  - C99 standard compliant C compiler, and C library
  - Makefile, MSBuild, Ninja or other CMake generable build system

+## License

+This software is licensed under the MIT license.
+More information about this license can be found in the LICENSE file.